opentargets/open-targets-platform-mcp/README.md

 ### Step 1: Learn Query Structure from Schema

-The LLM calls `get_open_targets_graphql_schema` to understand the GraphQL API structure.
-The schema includes detailed documentation for all types and fields, enabling the LLM to construct valid queries.
+The LLM calls `get_open_targets_graphql_schema` with specific categories (e.g., "targets", "drug-mechanisms") to retrieve a focused subset of the schema.
+This provides detailed documentation for relevant types and fields, enabling the LLM to construct valid queries without being overwhelmed by the entire schema.
+The schema also includes specific guidance on how to properly declare GraphQL variables to avoid variable resolution errors.

+If deeper or more specific schema exploration is needed, the LLM can fall back to the `get_type_dependencies` tool to fetch the exact dependency tree and SDL subset for one or more specific types.

 **Key entity types include:**